 Apply to the SPHeRE PhD Programme

-Scholar applications are now open for the 2025 academic year.
+Scholar applications are now open for a September 2026 start.

-There are three modes of application for entry to the SPHeRE Structured PhD Programme:
+There are two modes of application for entry to the SPHeRE Structured PhD Programme:

-- The first mode is for individual applicants who wish to enrol on the Programme as a HRB SPHeRE Funded Scholar (full-time)
+- The first mode is for individual applicants who wish to enrol on the PhD training Programme as a HRB SPHeRE Funded Scholar (full-time)

-- The second mode is for individual applicants who wish to enrol on the Programme as a Self-Funded Scholar (part-time or full-time)
+- The second mode is for individual applicants who wish to enrol on the PhD training Programme as a Self-Funded or Alternatively Funded Scholar (part-time or full-time)

 Funding Bodies (such as charities, philanthropic organisations or employers) or PIs/Supervisors that have funding for a Scholar or a tied bursary (either externally funded or tied to their own institutions) that can fund a Scholar for 4 years can also apply for inclusion of their candidate on the Programme.